woonjangahn/banban/README.md

 ## Database Setup

-To set up the required database tables, execute the SQL statements found in `spec.md`.
+To set up the required database tables:

+1. Navigate to your Supabase project SQL editor
+2. Execute the SQL scripts in the following order:
+   - `sql/schema.sql` - Creates all tables and RLS policies
+   - `sql/triggers.sql` - Sets up triggers and functions
+   - `sql/examples.sql` (optional) - Populates tables with example data

+Alternatively, run the `sql/init.sql` script which includes all of the above.

 ## Project Structure